Plasmarc-Studios/containcorp-blog/docs/_posts/2023-10-27-JobListing.md

 ---
 layout: post
 title: "Job Opportunity at Plasmarc Studios"
-desc: "Join Plasmarc Studios for an Exceptional Opportunity!
+description: "Join Plasmarc Studios for an Exceptional Opportunity!
 We accept applicants from all backgrounds!"
 date: 2023-10-27 00:00:00 +0100
 published: true
 unrelated: true